emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/0-hello-world-svelte/en/readme.md

 - The local Flow emulator to deploy smart contracts.
 - The local Flow dev wallet to log into test accounts.
-- A template Next.js app with sample scripts and transactions to interact with your contract.
+- A template SvelteKit app with sample scripts and transactions to interact with your contract.

-🌟 The final deliverable is a DApp that lets users read and change a greeting field on Flow testnet.
+🌟 The final deliverable is a DApp that lets users read and change a greeting field on Flow Testnet.

 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!